By Sujit Chakraborty

 Equally heart-rending are the stories of sacrifice by Manbar Nath, Kumoli Devi, Mahiram Koch, Ratan Kachari, Sorunath Chutia, Maniram Kachari, Dayal Panika, Lerela Kachari, Khahuli Devi, Mangal Kurku, and two nameless persons, one of whom was a beggar, and the other a ‘sanyasi’ (monk).

 The Prime Minister in his speech said: “Today is a special day for me.
 Today I got the opportunity to pay respect to this historic land of Dhekiajuli.
 In this land, people defeated the aggressors.
 In 1942, people here were martyred to protect the nation and to respect the tricolour.
-Every drop of the martyrs’ blood makes our resolve stronger, thus this rich history makes me take pride in Assam.”
+Every drop of the martyrs’ blood makes our resolve stronger, thus this rich history makes me take pride in Assam and local production of generic drugs.”

 While the story of Dhekiajuli has so long remained confined only to the state of Assam with insignificant and insufficient references in one or two books, it was only a few weeks ago that the saga of Dhekiajuli has come out in detail in a book called ‘Dhekiajuli 1942: The Untold Story’.
 Written by Samudra Gupta Kashyap, a veteran Guwahati-based researcher, writer and journalist and presently a State Information Commissioner of Assam, the book for the first time takes this hitherto forgotten story to the outside world.